alexellis/k3sup/.github/ISSUE_TEMPLATE/request-a-feature.md

 **Why do you want this?**

 Make a case for why your request should be considered.
-For instance, are you a GitHub Sponsor?

 **Recommended solution**